edlin/ignis/docs/ARCHITECTURE.md

 Reads not satisfied by ContentCache go through the transport layer to `/api/fs/readFile`.
 Sync calls use synchronous XHR to keep Obsidian's pre-boot module code working.
 Async calls use fetch.
 The transport handles vault id injection, base64 encoding for binary files, and mapping HTTP error codes back to Node errno values (`ENOENT`, `EEXIST`, `ENOTDIR`).

 Writes go through a server-side write coalescer (`packages/server-core/src/write-coalescer.js`) designed for slow filesystems like rclone FUSE mounts.
 The first write to a path goes to disk immediately.
-Subsequent writes within a configurable window (default 5 seconds, `WRITE_COALESCE_MS`) are buffered and flushed when the debounce timer fires; the timer resets on each write.
+Subsequent writes within a configurable window (`WRITE_COALESCE_MS`, default `0` which disables coalescing) are buffered and flushed when the debounce timer fires; the timer resets on each write.
 Buffered writes return to the HTTP client immediately with synthetic metadata so connection-pool starvation on rapid-fire writes (e.g. `workspace.json` autosaves) doesn't stall unrelated reads.
 Reads for pending paths serve the buffered content so clients never see stale data.
 All pending writes are flushed on graceful shutdown.

 ### Transforms